 The Department of Ophthalmology at the State University of New York (SUNY) Upstate Medical University at Syracuse is a multifaceted organization drawing on the expertise and dedication of dozens of leading physicians and research scientists to provide medicine with advances in research, innovation in patient care, and quality instruction in the practice of ophthalmology.

 The Department's facility, known as the University Center for Vision Care, accommodates a resident training facility with phaco lab and sub-specialty consultation.
 The Department incorporates and serves three of the five hospitals operating in the Syracuse metropolitan area - The SUNY Upstate Medical University Hospital, Crouse Hospital (a private institution), and the Veterans Administration Medical Center.
-Together, these form the primary ophthalmic referral and teaching center for the approximately two million people residing in the Central New York region.
+Together, these form the primary ophthalmic referral and teaching centers for the approximately two million people residing in the Central New York region.
 The residency education program is three years long.

 Vibrant and growing, the Department of Ophthalmology traces its roots back more than 120 years, yet works continuously toward the future, fulfilling the motto that describes its purpose: "To Learn, To Search, To Serve."